 The wetland itself does not provide a unique or rare educational, cultural or recreational opportunity.
-It will be visible form vantage points, but is not located near a population center and spreadsheet located on private property.
-The rating aesthetics/recreation/educational/cultural function is Medium.
+It will be visible form vantage points, but is not located near a population center and is not located on private property.
+The spreadsheet rating for aesthetics/recreation/educational/cultural function is Medium.